vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/2_The_validity_of_dharmashAstras.md

 \[Nai.:\] It must be replied: There might well be option.
 What is wrong \[with it\]?
 Also the ones \(the Mīmāṃsakas\)61 who claim that \[the Dharmaśāstras\] are based on the Veda explain some \[cases of\] option.
 Otherwise, the option will be explained through the distinction of content \[between Vedic and Dharmaśāstric prescriptions\].62 And the ones who are expert in 57Cf. the sequence MS 1.1.2 \( *codanālakṣaṇo ’rtho dharmaḥ *“the dharma is that good thing which is known by a Vedic injunction”\) and MS 1.1.4 \(\[…\] *pratyakṣam animittaṃ vidyamānopalambhanatvāt *“\[…\] sense perception is not a cause \[for grasping dharma\] because it grasps only present things”\), following from it.

-58We could find as source only Nirukta 1.20 \(in Sarup 1984\).
+[^58]: We could find as source only Nirukta 1.20 \(in Sarup 1984\).
 The same passages is quoted in the *vṛtti * ad *Vākyapadīya * I, v.5 \(Bhartrhari 1965, p.
 24\).

-59NMGBh explains that each of the two tunes is said to occur as the last one by a different prescription.
+[^59]: NMGBh explains that each of the two tunes is said to occur as the last one by a different prescription.
 Bhattacharyya adds the following explanation: “Let us take an example from the Sāma Veda.
 It has been enjoined that a Vedic song is to be sung loudly \(the song is to be set to the tune Bṛhat Sāman\).
 It has also been enjoined that the same song is to be sung lowly \(the song is to be set to the tune Rathantara Sāman\). \[…\] Therefore in such cases the performer is permitted to exercise his discretion” \(Bhattacharyya 1978, pp. 548–9\).

-60Shah explains that it is brought about by their powers: *prabhāvathī upalabdh *\(Shah 1975-1992, p.
+[^60]: Shah explains that it is brought about by their powers: *prabhāvathī upalabdh *\(Shah 1975-1992, p.
 70\).
 Bhattacharyya explains: “God’s perception is eternal whereas the perception of the sages is an event of time” \(Bhattacharyya 1978, p.
 549\).

-61Cf.
-“In fact, option is correct since the instrument of knowledge \[upon which two seemingly contradictory statements are based\] is of an equal rank” \( *vikalpa eva hi nyāyyas tulyakakṣyapramāṇataḥ*, TV ad 1.3.4, Subbāśāstrī
+[^61]: Cf. “In fact, option is correct since the instrument of knowledge \[upon which two seemingly contradictory statements are based\] is of an equal rank” \( *vikalpa eva hi nyāyyas tulyakakṣyapramāṇataḥ*, TV ad 1.3.4, Subbāśāstrī

 1929-1934, p.
 188, l.14\).
 See also the introductory study, section II.4.3.

-62I.e., according to one’s qualifications, one will use the Veda or a Dharmaśāstra, hence there is a role-division among them \(see introductory study, section II.4.3\).
+[^62]: I.e., according to one’s qualifications, one will use the Veda or a Dharmaśāstra, hence there is a role-division among them \(see introductory study, section II.4.3\).
 Shah uses *viṣay * also in the Gujarātī translation and does not 32

 the recitation of the Veda say that there is no example \( *udāharaṇa*\) of conflict between sacred texts and recollected tradition.63 Therefore, the validity of the Dharmaśāstras, like that of the Vedas, is due to the fact that they are based on the perception of a reliable person.